Mahfuz

 Mahfuz (or Mohammed) (Harari: መሕፉዝ, محفوظ, Portuguese: Mafudi, Somali: Maxfuud; died July 1517) was a Garad, Emir of Harar and Governor of Zeila in the Adal Sultanate.
 Although he was originally only emir of a small region he would rise to become leader of Adal due to his popularity, wielding more power than the sultan of Adal.
 He is often known as the "Captain of Zeila" in medieval texts.

 Background

 According to Ethiopian historian Mohammed Hassen, he was either of Harla or Harari origin.
-However Marco Demichelis claims he was of Somali origin, a viewpoint also supported by Sidney R. Welsh.
+However Marco Demichelis asserts he was of Somali origin, his ethnic origins of Somali descent is also supported by Sidney R. Welsh, as well as other sources.
 In contrast, Daryll Forde considers him an ethnic Afar.
-Mahfuz was the governor of Zeila, a city on the Somali coast.
+Mahfuz was the governor of Zeila, a historic city on the Somali coast.